mrsimoes/hlnsync/README.md

 Files are compared via hashes, which are stored.

-Additional features are provided based on those file hashes, such as duplicate detection.
+Additional features, such as duplicates detection, are provided based on those file hashes.

-_lnsync_ may be used as a preprocessing step for other sync tools such as _rsync_, which do copy and delete file data.
+_lnsync_ may be used as a preprocessing step for other sync tools such as _rsync_.

 ##  Hard Link Support

 On some file systems (e.g. ext3/4, NTFS, btrfs), the same file may be reached by multiple file paths, which function as aliases.

 A new path created for an existing file is a _hard link_, but all such aliases are on an equal footing, so each may be called a hard link.

 Removing the last hard link to a file means deleting that file.

-Arbitrary linking/delinking (but not deleting) in the source can also be easily easily replicated in the target, so long as the target supports linking.
+Arbitrary linking/delinking (but not deleting) in the source can be easily replicated in the target, so long as the target also supports linking.

 ##  Syncing and the Hash Database

-_lnsync_  makes a best-effort to sync the target to the source by only renaming files and generally creating/removing hard links on the target.
+_lnsync_  makes a best-effort to sync the target to the source without copying or deleting file data.

 Empty directories on the target which do not exist on the source are also removed.

 File content is compared using xxHash (a fast, non-cryptographic hash function).
 Hash values are stored in a single-file database at the top-level directory of each file tree.

-This hash value database is a single file at the top directory of processed trees, with basename matching `lnsync-[0-9]+.db`.
-(Only one such file should exist there.)
-These files are ignored by all _lnsync_ operations, and care should be taken not to overwrite them when syncing with other tools.
+The hash values database is a single file at the base directory, with basename matching `lnsync-[0-9]+.db`.
+Only one such file should exist there.

+Hash databases are ignored by all _lnsync_ operations.

+Care should be taken not to overwrite them when syncing with other tools.

 File modification times are used to detect stale hash values.
-Modification times are not synced.
-File ownership and permissions are ignored: files which cannot be read are skipped.
+Modification times are not synced to the target.

+File ownership and permissions are ignored.
+Files which cannot be read are skipped.

 Symbolic links are skipped.

 ## Offline File Trees

 _lnsync_ can save the file tree structure (with no file content) of a local directory to a single-file database.

 These offline trees can be used in most _lnsync_ commands in place of an local directory, e.g. as the source in a sync command.

 ## File Searching